 - Benefits and Drawbacks Collateralized Debt Obligation (CDO)

 - Final Words

-We can say that CDO is an investment product that splits individual fixed-income assets into a separate product, and then sell them on the secondary market.
+We can say that CDO is an investment product that splits individual fixed-income assets into a separate product and then sells them on the secondary market.
 Their name ‘collateralized’ comes from the fact that the security that original borrowers keep serves as collateral for the investors.
 In theory, an investor in a CDO can collect the loan amount from the original borrower after the due date.

 Variants of Collateralized Debt Obligation (CDO)

 The debt being packaged could be auto loans, corporate debt, credit card debt, or mortgages.
 We can call CDO by different names on the basis of debt.
-For instance, if they include mortgage loans, we call them mortgage-backed securities (MBS).
+For instance, we call them mortgage-backed securities (MBS) if they include mortgage loans.
 Or, if they include auto loans or any other debt, they will be asset-backed securities (ABS).
 There are also CBOs (collateralized bond obligations) and CLOs (collateralized loan obligations).